EugeneEmelyanov/java8-code-review-issues/README.md

 **Java8 code review common issue**

-Common issue that I found in multiple projects after migration from previous versions of Java to Java8.
+Collection of common issue that I found in multiple projects after migration from previous versions of Java to Java8.
-Most of them are due to new APIs introduced in Java8 or new APIs misuse.
+New Java 8 APIs are still quite unknown to wider audience, that's why I decided to summarize common code review items to help with Java8 migration preparation.